 During my extensive and passionate study of photography in college, I started to take on a deep appreciation for Renaissance era-art and architecture.
 They may seem unrelated at first but the great leaps of human understanding in the areas of light, physics and aesthetic proportion that occurred in the 15th century, echoed in the lens captures of the 19th.
 Renaissance cathedrals and chapels of Italy are some of the best places to experience full-sensory synergy, and take in the classic paintings by history’s greatest masters of the medium.
 One great example is the ornate St. Peter’s Basilica in Vatican City, Rome.
 Furthermore, this ancient countryside is literally teeming with exquisite examples of classical art and archeology.
 If you are looking for something a bit more modern, check out the ultra-modern Peggy Guggenheim Collection in Venice, and enjoy the juxtaposition of groundbreaking new work against the watery city’s eloquent 18th century palaces and graceful canals.

 At the springtime of European civilization, people in Italy were already setting to work, growing and fermenting grapes.
 Today, roughly a third of the world’s wine is grown in Italy, with a breadth of varieties to rival in number the diverse regions, themselves.
 Taking a cruise through the pastoral wine regions with a cute little convertible is a great way to spend a vacation.
 You can drive straight to the picturesque source and sample many types of wine in Italy, from the crisp white Arneis to the dark, robust Primitivo.
-I recommend starting with a rental car in Florence and heading into the Tuscan countryside for a classic wine tour, complete with a classic villa and long, decadent meals.
+I recommend starting with a rental car in Florence and heading into the Tuscan countryside for a classic wine tour with stops in Pisa and Siena, complete with a classic villa and long, decadent meals.

 Writer Elizabeth Gilbert set the “Eat” section of “Eat, Pray, Love” in Italy for a very good reason: Italian food is amazing!
 In Italy, a meal is not merely a pleasant way to absorb nutrients: it’s a philosophical stance that the bounty of the world is to be enjoyed without restraint, without guilt and without hurry.
 From your morning espresso to your nighttime sorbetto and limoncello, every meal in Italy is an opportunity to reset everything you’ve ever learned in America about pace and quality.
 Even better, the cuisine varies greatly by region.
 You can expect to enjoy a very different meal in Sicily than you will in Tuscany, and the Sicily road trip guide and Tuscany road trip planner recommend the best local restaurants in both areas.
 In Northern Italy, there is a greater emphasis on polenta and risotto and seafood than pasta dishes, so Veneto makes a unique culinary stop.
 Of course, pizza fanatics will want to include Naples, while Rome is famous for its spaghetti.